 The Field of Interest of the Society includes all aspects of science, engineering, and technology that address research, development, and operations pertaining to all bodies of water.
 This includes the creation of new capabilities and technologies from concept design through prototypes, testing, and operational systems to sense, explore, understand, develop, use, and responsibly manage natural resources.

 Section II-2: Cooperation with Other Groups

-The Society shall aid in promoting close cooperation and exchange of information with other IEEE Groups and Societies in the form of joint publications and sponsorship of meetings.
+The Society shall aid in promoting close cooperation and exchange of information with other IEEE Groups and Societies in the form of joint publications, sponsorship of meetings and other activities that support the Society’s objectives.
 Appropriate cooperative efforts may also be undertaken with professional or technical organizations that are not affiliated with the IEEE.